Winner Storylines Te Kahurangi Katerina Te Heikōkō Mataira Award 2021

-2020 Storylines Te Kāhurangi Katerina Te Heikōkō Mataira Award winner announced
+2020 Storylines Te Kāhurangi Katerina Te Heikōkō Mataira Award winner

 Congratulations to the winner of the inaugural Storylines Te Kāhurangi Katerina Te Heikōkō Mataira Award, sponsored by Huia Publishing: Ngā Ngeru o te Tiriti o Pāia by Amiria Stirling from Aro Valley, Wellington.